jadbathore/stampy-php-cli/README.md

 ## In a local context

-After the local installation, a bash executable will be created in the form of a bash file named `stampy`.
-All you have to do is call it in this way:
+After the local installation, a bash executable named `stampy` will be created.
+You can then run it using the following command:

 ```bash
   ./stampy
 ```
-If you want to activate a particular command, write it below.
+If you want to enable a specific command, enter it below like so :

 ```bash
   ./stampy bin
 ```